AbhiB176/IntroMLCapstone/README.md

 Each file is a standalone `.py` script derived from the original notebooks.
 Some scripts include multiple configurations or variants of the same model.

-> *ChatGPT was used to assist with report structuring and code refactoring.*
+> *ChatGPT was used to assist with report structuring*